Carlos García (footballer, born 1984)

-Carlos García Badías (born 29 April 1984) is a Spanish former footballer who played as a central defender, currently a manager.
+Carlos García Badías (born 29 April 1984) is a Spanish former professional footballer who played as a central defender.

-He spent most of his professional career with Almería, playing 208 competitive matches for the club and appearing in three La Liga seasons.
+He spent most of his career with Almería, playing 208 competitive matches for the club and appearing in three La Liga seasons.
 Additionally, he had a four-year spell with Maccabi Tel Aviv in the Israeli Premier League.

 Club career

 Espanyol and Almería

 Born in Barcelona, Catalonia, García was a product of local RCD Espanyol's youth ranks.
 He would only appear for the first team on three occasions, during the 2003–04 season (three defeats), also serving a loan stint with Polideportivo Ejido in the Segunda División the following campaign.

 García stayed in Andalusia in 2005, being sold by Espanyol to second-division UD Almería.
 He was a starter from the beginning, being instrumental in their first-ever La Liga promotion in the 2006–07 campaign.

 Deemed surplus to requirements by manager Hugo Sánchez, García was loaned to neighbours Real Betis for 2009–10's second-tier season.
 After not being able to help the Verdiblancos return to the top flight he rejoined Almería, being first-choice under new manager Juan Manuel Lillo and both his successors José Luis Oltra and Roberto Olabe, scoring once in 33 games as they were eventually relegated after a four-year stay.